-2.3 Non-Commercial Fishing
+3.3 Non-Commercial Fishing

 Non-commercial fishing is defined under MSA §665.12 as "fishing that does not meet the definition of commercial fishing in the Magnuson-Stevens Fishery Conservation and Management Act, and includes, but is not limited to, sustenance, subsistence, traditional indigenous, and recreational fishing."
-This is the definition that was put in by the Council in reference to non-commercial fishing opportunities in other monuments as well as the main Hawaiian Islands.
+This definition was put in by the Council in reference to non-commercial fishing opportunities in other monuments as well as the main Hawaiian Islands.